 - Gnawed holes and marks.
 Rats like to gnaw on things.
 Rat holes are large and generally at least the size of a quarter.
 You may also notice tooth marks on wood around the house.

 - Rodent nests or runways.
 Roof rats typically build their nests in attics.
 Signs of nests or signs of distinct runways along interior walls and foundations may indicate a rat problem.

 - Scampering noises in the attic, basement, or walls.
-Since rats are nocturnal, many homeowners report hearing scampering noises throughout the night as rats run along floors, walls or attic beams.
+Since rats are nocturnal, many homeowners report hearing scampering noises throughout the night as rats run along floors, walls, or attic beams.

 - Unusual pet behavior.
-Household pets often react to smelling, hearing or seeing a rat.
+Household pets often react to smelling, hearing, or seeing a rat.
 For example, dogs may bark or begin to paw at spaces beneath refrigerators or walls.
-Cats may begin stalking rats they see in the home.
+Cats may begin stalking the rats they see in the home.
 If you notice unusual pet behavior, you may have a rodent problem or another pest problem.

 Contact Our Sacramento Rat Exterminators

 Understanding the difference between a rat and a mouse is key to getting rid of your rodent problem once and for all.
 If you have a rat problem or suspect you might, it is important to call a Sacramento rat exterminator.

 At Jones Bros Pest Control, Inc., we work with home and property owners to identify their rodent problems, get rid of their rodent problems, and prevent future infestations.
 We offer monthly and bi-monthly services to ensure that your home is rodent-free.